 In order to track the progress of your case you need to have reported the incident online, created a password and clicked the account validation link in the email we sent you.
 You can then use your email address and password to sign in and see any progress.

 Why can I only report a small number of incidents online?

-This site is in BETA mode.
-What this means is that we are collecting feedback from you as we develop the site.
 We have been asked about being able to report more incidents online, and we will hopefully be able to expand the number of incidents in the near future.
 You can see the incident reporting page for further information.